evacchi/reactive-messaging-poc/README.md

  When the application starts, type in the console with the producer, and send.
  The Application will echo your message.

+The demo uses SmallRye Reactive Messaging + Kafka Connector.
+The only thing the kafka addon module does, is [pass on the data](quarkus-kafka/src/main/java/org/acme/EventConsumerFactory.java)

  ### Spring